neilgebhard/chat-app/README.md

 4. Start the server using `npm run dev`.

 5. Navigate to `http://localhost:3000` in your web browser to access the application.

-## Feedback and Contributions

-I'm always open to feedback, collaboration, and constructive criticism.
-Feel free to explore this project, raise issues, or suggest improvements.
-Happy coding.